igoramadas/expresser/README.md

 *   Simple info, warn and error logging methods.
 *   Suppports logging to local files, Logentries (http://logentries.com) and Loggly (http://loggly.com).

+**Before you start** make sure you have enabled and set your desired transports on `Settings.Logger`.
-By default no transports are enabled, so the Logger will log to the console only.
+By default no transports are enabled, so the Logger will log to the console only

 To enable logging to local files, set `Settings.Logger.Local.enabled` to true and make sure to have write access to the path set on the `Settings.Path.logsDir`.

 To enable a remote logging service, simply set its token and access keys on `Settings.Logger` settings and set `enabled` to true.
+At the moment the Logger supports Logentries and Loggly.

 ### Mail
 *   Supports sending emails via SMTP using optional authentication and SSL/TLS.
+*   Supports email templates and keywords.
 *   Automatic switching to a failover SMTP server in case the main one fails to send.

+**Before you start** make sure you have set the main SMTP server details on `Settings.Mail.smtp`.
+An optional secondary can be also set on `Settings.Mail.smtp2`, and will be used only in case the main server fails.

+The email templates folder is set on `Settings.Path.emailTemplatesDir`.
+The template handler expects a base template called "base.html", with a keyword "{contents}" where the email contents should go.

+If the `Settings.App.paas` setting is enabled, the Mail module will automatically figure out the SMTP details for the following email services: SendGrid, Mandrill, Mailgun.

 ### Sockets
 *   Wrapper for the Socket.IO module